 Gardening has long been considered a therapeutic hobby for well-being.
 However, science is just now beginning to back up the benefits of getting your hands dirty with research.
 Mental health professionals have even started incorporating gardening into treatment for substance abuse and alcoholism.
 “Horticultural therapy” has proven to be helpful as an intervention for many mental health conditions, including PTSD, dementia, and intellectual disabilities.
 It has been particularly effective in decreasing depression and anxiety.

-Whether you have the space to plant a sprawling garden or you only have room for a few pots on a balcony, you can still reap the benefits of gardening.
+Whether you have the space to plant a sprawling garden or you only have room for a few pots on a balcony, you can still reap the benefits of gardening and yard work.
 Let’s look at some of the reasons you should do more pruning, mulching, and weeding and the mental health gains you can get from it.

 Exposure to Nature